What services are provided by the University Payroll Office?

 - Weekly Time and Absence Summary - Staff

 Direct Deposit is an Automated Clearing House (ACH) transaction that is a safe, proven, and confidential method of receiving a payment.
 With Direct Deposit, your paycheck is electronically transferred by the Brown University Payroll Office into your checking or savings account (or multiple accounts).

 Is Direct Deposit available to all employees?

-Direct Deposit is an important employee benefit which is available to all employee types, including students and hourly employees.
+Direct Deposit is an important employee benefit which is available to all employees with a U.S. issued Social Security Number.

 Can I divide my pay among different accounts if I use Direct Deposit?

-Yes, you can deposit your pay into multiple accounts.
-This method helps many people save money by automatically depositing a portion of their pay into a savings account.
-Direct deposit can also be an excellent financial planning tool because it allows people to divide their pay into as a number of different accounts, including checking and savings accounts.
+Yes, you can deposit your pay in up to four accounts.
+Direct deposit can be an excellent financial planning tool because it allows people to divide their pay into a number of different accounts, including checking and savings accounts.

 Is there a charge for Direct Deposit?

 There is no charge to participate in direct deposit.
-Many banks offer free services for employees with direct deposit.
-Discuss this with your bank!
+Many banks offer additional free services for employees with direct deposit.
+Discuss this with your bank today!